wofsauge/IsaacDocs/docs/faq/faq.md

 If you want to implement this callback yourself, the source code / algorithm is provided [here](https://github.com/IsaacScript/isaacscript-common/blob/main/src/callbacks/itemPickup.ts).

 ### How do you tell what the entity type, variant, or subtype of a particular entity is? {: .subHeader}

 You can:

-1) Type "spawn x" into the in-game console.
+1. Type "spawn x" into the in-game console.
 For example, "spawn confessional" would show that the Confessional entity has an identifier of 6.17.
 This means that it has an entity type of 6 and a variant of 17.
-2) Or, you can ctrl+f in the "resources-dlc3/entities2.xml" file for the entity you want.
+2. Or, you can ctrl+f in the "resources-dlc3/entities2.xml" file for the entity you want.

 ### How do I blindfold the player? {: .subHeader}

 === ":material-language-lua: Lua"
-    If you are using Lua, then copy-paste the following function into your mod and/or standard library:

     ```lua
     --- Written by Zamiel, technique created by im_tem
     -- @param player EntityPlayer